dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ## Install Entity Framework Core

 To install EF Core, you install the package for the EF Core database provider(s) you want to target.
-For a list of available providers see [Database Providers](../../providers/index.md).
+For a list of available providers, see [Database Providers](../../providers/index.md).

 # [Visual Studio](#tab/visual-studio)